svalinn/DAGMC/doc/usersguide/trelis_workflow.rst

             **group "smallcurves" add curve with length <1.e-4**
         - small volumes
             volofvolcubit.py -- examine small volumes (vol<=0.0000 might need to autoheal)
-4. create pre-imprint/merge table of volume of volumes (use volofvolcubit.py)
+4. Create pre-imprint/merge table of volume of volumes (use volofvolcubit.py)
     - Imprint model, **imprint body all**
 5. Merge model, in Cubit **merge all**
     - you may wish to add a merge tolerance, **merge tol 1e-6**